wintere/introhpc-archive/talapas-essentials/lesson.md

 The compute nodes on Talapas are grouped into *partitions* based on what resources they have, how long those resources can be used, and (in the case of condo nodes) which users can access them.
-Each node

 ## The Talapas Filesystem

 Talapas uses a networked filesystem called GPFS to make code, input files, and other crucial pieces of data available across all nodes in the cluster.

-All users have 256GB of storage available to them in their home directory at `/home/yourDuckID`.
+All users have 250GB of storage available to them in their home directory at `/home/yourDuckID`.
-No other users have access to your home directory.
+No other users have permission to access to your home directory.

 You can check your home directory path by using the following Bash command.